Close Menu

 Scugog Island First Nation Chief Kelly La Rocca

-The letter pointed out four aspects of the Bilateral Agreement that are being violated, emphasizing that Scugog Island’s position on northeast Pickering “has not changed.”
+The letter highlighted four sections of the Bilateral Agreement that have been violated, affirming that Scugog Island’s position on northeast Pickering “has not changed.”

 “It is crucial that Durham Region does not take actions that will fast track commencement of the EA.”